 This result shows that using soft-thresholding (via the $\|\log\Theta\|_1 \leq \lambda$ constraint) achieves performance that leverages the sparsity of the entries.
 In particular, the statistical convergence rate (i.e., the upper bounds in Theorems \ref{thm:ranres}, \ref{thm:ranres2}, \ref{thm:const_est}, \ref{thm:const_est2}, and \ref{thm:cv}) implied by the proposition depends on effective dimension $\rho$ (rather than the total number of tensor entries $\prod r_i$) and on $\lambda$ (rather than the $\ell_1$-norm of parameters that are upper-bounded by $M$).
-Expanding further, we would have the following convergence rates (i.e., the upper bounds in Theorems \ref{thm:ranres}, \ref{thm:ranres2}, \ref{thm:const_est}, \ref{thm:const_est2}, and \ref{thm:cv}) for positive tensor decomposition, approximation, and completion depending on the structure we leverage:
+Expanding further, we would have the following convergence rates (i.e., the upper bounds in Theorems \ref{thm:ranres}, \ref{thm:ranres2}, \ref{thm:const_est}, \ref{thm:const_est2}, and \ref{thm:cv}) for positive tensor decomposition, approximation, and completion depending on the structure we leverage:\\

-There is an additional note regarding the statistical implications of exploiting sparsity in our tensor completion framework.
-It is known that simultaneously regularizing for multiple sparse structures using convex approaches only regularizes with respect to the single most useful structure \cite{oymak2012,mu2014}.
-In the case of tensor completion, sparsity in the entries and the low-rank structure (via low effective dimension) signify two distinct sparse structures.
-Our framework overcomes the limitation of using only convex approaches to regularize with respect to these two sparse structures by combining hard-thresholding with soft-thresholding, similar to \cite{daspremont2007}.
-In particular, our approach for estimating a partition $\hat{\Gamma}$ uses hard-thresholding applied to the empirical risk gaps $\hat{\mathcal{G}}_{jq}$; and so we are free to use soft-thresholding to exploit sparsity in the coefficients of the partition decomposition.
+{ } There is an additional statistical implication of sparsity in our framework.
+Simultaneously regularizing for multiple sparse structures using convex approaches only regularizes with respect to the single most useful structure \cite{oymak2012,mu2014}.
+In tensor completion, sparsity in the entries and the low-rank structure signify two distinct sparse structures.
+Our framework overcomes the limitation of using only convex approaches to regularize with respect to these two sparse structures by combining hard- and soft-thresholding (similar to \cite{daspremont2007}).
+In particular, we estimate a partition $\hat{\Gamma}$ using hard-thresholding applied to empirical risk gaps $\hat{\mathcal{G}}_{jq}$; and so we can use soft-thresholding to exploit sparsity in the coefficients of the partition decomposition.

 This combination of hard- and soft-thresholding allows our framework to handle other types of sparsity models.
 One class of models \cite{goldfarb2014} is a low-rank tensor corrupted by a sparse additive perturbation.
 Our approach can estimate a similar model: In particular, consider the model of a low-rank tensor corrupted by a sparse multiplicative perturbation.
 Then, we can solve